oe149499/virtual-whiteboard-nea/CS NEA/combined.md

 		- Description: **string**
 			- An optional description of the image, for screen readers
 5. Text: a text box
-	- The text should be rendered using Markdown to enable formatting
+	- The text should be able to have some basic formatting such as bold/italics
-	- Transform is applied to the text box, not the text itself, so font sizing is unaffected by scaling
-	- If the text can no longer fit in the box after editing, the box should be automatically stretched vertically to accommodate this.
+	- The text should be centred on its origin and each line should be centre-justified
 	- **Properties**: Transform
-		- Font style: Enumeration of a small selection of fonts
-		- Font size: Number (standard font size unit)
 		- Text: **text**
 			- If the **item** is **deselected** while the property consists only of whitespace it should be deleted
-	- Actions:
-		- Bold, Italic, Strikethrough, Underline
-			- Apply the formatting options (through Markdown) around the cursor (or the whole field if nothing is selected)
-1. Link: a hyperlink
+6. Link: a hyperlink
 	- Displays a clickable link which opens in a new tab
+	- If no text is entered the URL should be displayed as a fallback
 	- **Properties**: Transform
 		- Text: **string**
 		- URL: **string**
-- Tag: an indexed searchable identifier
-	- **Properties**: Transform
-		- Name: **string**
-		- Data: **string**
 ##  3 Tools
 The following **tools** should be available:
 ###  3.1 Selection